2018 Formula Renault Northern European Cup

 The 2018 Formula Renault Northern European Cup was the thirteenth and the final Formula Renault Northern European Cup season, an open-wheel motor racing series.
 It was a multi-event motor racing championship that featured drivers competing in 2 litre Formula Renault single seat race cars that conform to the technical regulations for the championship.

-The championship title was won by German driver Doureid Ghattas, after recording five consecutive win.
+The championship title was won by German driver Doureid Ghattas, after recording five consecutive wins.
 He won races at Hungaroring, Nürburgring and Hockenheim, finished 42 points clear of his closest rival and Anders Motorsport teammate, Phil Hill, who was the winner at Spa and Hockenheim.
 Third place in the championship was settled by R-ace GP driver Gabriel Gandulia, who finished eight points behind Hill.
 Sharon Scolari was the last driver considered as regular driver finished fourth.

 Over the course of the season, four different drivers won a race.
 Aside from Ghattas and Hill, other drivers (when they were eligible for the series trophy) to win were Logan Sargeant, who finished fifth in the championship, and his teammate Victor Martins.
 Alex Peroni, who finished seventh was the only driver excluding Ghattas and Hill, who was able to win more than one race.